French-Spanish Basque 2019 highlights

 Day 7 – Saturday, May 4

 From Oñati we first drive to Pamplona, known for its running of the bulls festival in summer.
 We won't be there on fiesta day, but we'll enjoy sightseeing in this historic town, possibly visiting its lovely cathedral.
-Later we return to France and, near day's end, arrive at the vibrant Basque village of Espelette and its comfortable, centrally located Hôtel Euzkadi.
+Later we return to France and, near day's end, arrive at the vibrant Basque village of Espelette and its comfortable, centrally located Hôtel Chilhar.
 You'll delight in the whitewashed village houses, many festooned with locally grown red Espelette peppers.
+DINNER tonight in the highly regarded restaurant of our hotel.
 OVERNIGHT – ESPELETTE

 Day 8 – Sunday, May 5

 On a day trip from Espelette, we return to Spain briefly to visit the enchanting old town of Hondarribia, then board a small ferry and cross the border back into France.
 In the afternoon, we tour the Château of Abbadia, built in the late 1800s to plans by renowned French architect Viollet le Duc.
-At day's end we return to Espelette, where we have DINNER in the highly regarded restaurant of our hotel.
+At day's end we return to Espelette.
 OVERNIGHT – ESPELETTE

 Day 9 – Monday, May 6